miranj/craft-packages/README.md

                 destination: craft/plugins/imager           # craft/plugins/<subfolder>

-You will find plenty of examples already inside `sats.yml` for the variants described above, and for things like adding multiple versions of a plugin.
+You will find plenty of examples already inside `sats.yml` for the variants described above, as well as for things like adding multiple versions of a plugin.

 Refer to the [official Composer repositories docs][repo docs] for all the supported options and variations.